Tokyo-Metro-Gov/covid19/.github/TRANSLATION.md

 After editing, please press `Save Translation` button.

-After the translation completed, the dev team will update the latest language resources with updated texts.
+After the translation completed, the dev team will update the language resources with latest texts.

 Transifex has some useful features like a dictionary feature.
 Feel free to use it if it is useful.
 Any suggestions are welcome!